Everything You Need To Know About Baby Sleep Cycles

 Generally, these periods align with significant growth and development milestones.

-Age Sleep Regression Causes
+Age Range Sleep Regression Causes

 4 months Transition to adult-like sleep cycles.
 Babies start cycling between light and deep sleep, leading to more frequent night awakenings.